rkyun/express-react-chat/README.md

+# Work in progress...
-# Chat application build with node, express, socket.io and react
+## Chat application build with node, express, socket.io and react

 Server is  built with Andrew Mead's tutorial.